Spanish frigate Hermione

-Hermione was a 26-gun frigate of the Spanish Navy designed by a British shipwright at Cadiz.
+Hermione was a 26-gun frigate of the Spanish Navy designed by a British shipwright at Cádiz.
 Opinions differ on the age and provenance of this ship.
 Some claim it to have been the Hermione bought in 1730.
-Others believe it to have been the Hermione constructed in the Arsenal de la Carraca, Cadiz in 1752.
+Others believe it to have been the Hermione constructed in the Arsenal de la Carraca, Cádiz in 1752.

 Notable incidents

-The ship fired several broadsides into the privateer when held at Cadiz in 1756 at the beginning of the Seven Years' War, at that time armed with 32 nine-pounders.
+The ship fired several broadsides into the privateer when held at Cádiz in 1756 at the beginning of the Seven Years' War, at that time armed with 32 nine-pounders.